rivethealth/denorm/doc/join.md

 - `join` - Identify of the source to reference.
 - `joinOn` - Expression for an inner join on the two sources.

+## Lock

+Using upserts in `REPEATABLE READ` transactions and multi-table joins can be susceptible to ordering conditions.

+To prevent these, denorm can use a value lock table on the target key.

 ## Constistency